Summarist.ai

 What Users Can Do

-• Upload PDFs: Drag and drop or click to upload PDF documents (up to 20MB)
+• Upload PDFs: Drag and drop or select PDF files up to 32MB

-• Chat with PDF: Ask questions about any uploaded PDF and get accurate, source-grounded answers powered by RAG (Retrieval-Augmented Generation)
+• Chat with PDFs: Ask questions about uploaded documents and get context-aware answers using RAG

-• Real-time Processing: Watch live progress updates as PDFs are parsed, chunked, embedded and indexed in the background
+• Track Real-time Processing: See live progress while PDFs are parsed, chunked, embedded, and indexed

-• Vault: Unified library to browse all your summaries and PDF chats in one place
+• Use a Unified Vault: Browse all generated summaries and PDF chat sessions in one place

 Why I Built This

-I built Summarist.ai to tackle the core friction points of working with lengthy PDF documents:
+I built Summarist.ai to solve the biggest pain points around reading and understanding long PDF documents:

 Tech Stack